Our story

 I've spent five years fundraising for my daughter's school, three of them as treasurer of our PFA.

-This year we needed £9,000 for a canopy, so the children had somewhere covered to play.
+This year we needed £9,000 for a canopy, so the children had somewhere sheltered to play.
 By the summer term we were £3,000 short with six weeks to find it, back to the ice creams and the raffle tickets.

-Then one morning a flyer went home in every book bag.
+Then one day a flyer went home in every book bag.
 A glossy advert from a national brand, reaching every family in the school, for free.
 And I stood there thinking: we're scraping for £3,000 a frozen lolly at a time, and a company with a marketing budget just reached all of our families for nothing, and the school won't see a penny.

 That was the moment it clicked, and then it got bigger.